-- i) hold the appropriate licence issued by their parent ASN or FMN; - ii) be bound by the provisions of the sporting codes applicable to the event, such agreement being signified by the signature of the holder on the licence; - iii) sign the entry form and pay the required entry fee after ascertaining that the details thereon are correct; - iv) before a competition, satisfy themselves as to the eligibility and safety of the vehicle and the competence of its driver(s)/rider(s); - v) ensure that a vehicle is maintained in an eligible and safe condition throughout the competition; - vi) ensure that a competing vehicle and the drivers are those nominated; - vii) ensure that only authorised persons are carried in the vehicle; - viii) be present or represented at documentation; - ix) understand and accept the full consequences of GCR 93 notwithstanding that the signatory may be the driver or another party authorised by the entrant; - x) ensure that the vehicle is presented at the correct time and place for official scrutiny, and be in attendance during scrutiny; - xi) be responsible for the presentation of their competing vehicle to scrutineering insofar as; - a) it conforms to the group, category or class and/or regulations governing the event, including any modifications which have been performed on it; - b) the vehicle is in a clean and safe condition; - c) the competition numbers and sponsor's advertising decals (if any) displayed on it are in accordance with, and that they are positioned as required by, the regulations. - xii) have the sole right of protest at events; - xiii) if the entrant is a corporate body, prior to the event, appoint a natural person to represent it at the meeting entered.
+- i) hold the appropriate licence (this may be through their children in the case of minors) issued by their parent ASN or FMN; - ii) be bound by the provisions of the sporting codes applicable to the event, such agreement being signified by the signature of the holder on the licence; - iii) sign the entry form and pay the required entry fee after ascertaining that the details thereon are correct; - iv) before a competition, satisfy themselves as to the eligibility and safety of the vehicle and the competence of its driver(s)/rider(s); - v) ensure that a vehicle is maintained in an eligible and safe condition throughout the competition; - vi) ensure that a competing vehicle and the drivers are those nominated; - vii) ensure that only authorised persons are carried in the vehicle; - viii) be present or represented at documentation; - ix) understand and accept the full consequences of GCR 93 notwithstanding that the signatory may be the driver or another party authorised by the entrant; - x) ensure that the vehicle is presented at the correct time and place for official scrutiny, and be in attendance during scrutiny; - xi) be responsible for the presentation of their competing vehicle to scrutineering insofar as; - a) it conforms to the group, category or class and/or regulations governing the event, including any modifications which have been performed on it; - b) the vehicle is in a clean and safe condition; - c) the competition numbers and sponsor's advertising decals (if any) displayed on it are in accordance with, and that they are positioned as required by, the regulations. - xii) have the sole right of protest at events; - xiii) if the entrant is a corporate body, prior to the event, appoint a natural person to represent it at the meeting entered.
 The person so appointed may be a driver or rider.
 Such appointment must be in writing and available at the competition and may be for a limited period or for a maximum term of one year.
-In the absence of any such written appointment, the driver/rider shall automatically be deemed to be the entrant's representative; - xiv) have the prime responsibility for all acts and omissions of all persons connected with his entry (notably his driver(s), mechanic(s), pit personnel, passengers and service crews) and for ensuring that they comply with the rules and regulations, and be responsible for the payment of any fines levied on such persons.
+In the absence of any such written appointment, the driver/rider shall automatically be deemed to be the entrant's representative; - xiv) have the prime responsibility for all acts and omissions of all persons connected with his entry (notably his driver(s), mechanic(s), pit personnel, passengers and service crews) and for ensuring that they comply with the rules and regulations, and be responsible for the payment of any fines levied on such persons. - xv) ensure that they sign on at documentation with his driver(s) / rider(s), in order to formalise their legal standing at the event in question.